BrentGrammer/C-Dotnet-Core-3-Angular-App/README.md

 ### Preparing for Production

-NOTE: Alot of this is done already in previous commits, this is recorded for future reference
+NOTE: Alot of this is done and in place already in previous commits, this is recorded for future reference

 - Change the ouput directory in `angular.json` to point to `../DatingApp.API/wwwroot`
 - `ng build --prod` in the Angular project folder